MDU-C2/Intelligent-Drone-Swarm/commonly-used-terms.md

 - RM = Requirements Manager
 - RMP = Requirements Management Plan
 - Rumour Mill = Method to spread messages in a Swarm
+- Rumour Source = A role an Agent can have.
+It is also the name for the message from an agent that *(potentially)* needs to be spread through the Swarm
+- Rumour Starter = A role an Agent can have.
+Agents become rumour starters when they pick up a Rumour Source *(message)* that needs to be spread to the rest of the Swarm through a rumour *(message)*
+- Rumour Spreader = A role an Agent can have.
+Agents become Rumour Spreaders when they pick up rumours from a Rumour Starter and/or a Rumour Spreader

 ### S
 - SA = Safety Assessment